ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 1. Reboot and enjoy Zathura.

-For the original GitHub discussion that produced the instructions in `:help vimtex-faq-zathura-macos`, see the GitHub issue [Viewer cannot find Zathura window ID on macOS #1737](https://github.com/lervag/vimtex/issues/1737#issuecomment-759953886).
+For the original GitHub discussion that produced the instructions in `:help vimtex-faq-zathura-macos`, see the VimTeX issue [Viewer cannot find Zathura window ID on macOS #1737](https://github.com/lervag/vimtex/issues/1737).

 ### Setting up Zathura on macOS
 Here is how to set up Zathura on macOS (many steps are similar to those for [setting up Zathura on Linux](#zathura-read-this-on-linux); please excuse any repetition):